Yandex Cloud

 • description: Rule description.

-4. If you have already set the access rules, open the existing body.json rules file and edit it as needed.
+4. If you have already set the access rules, open body.json with these rules and edit it as needed.
 You can:

 • Add new rules.